MrJoiny/torbox-auto-downloader/README.md

 ## Configuration (Environment Variables)

+All configuration is managed via the `.env` file.
+Copy `.env.example` to `.env` and customize as needed.

 | Variable                | Default Value              | Description                                                                                                                                                                                                                            |
 | ----------------------- | -------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `TORBOX_API_KEY`        | **(Required)**             | Your TorBox API key.                                                                                                                                                                                                                   |